COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 • You may experience some back pain from the pressure of your baby’s head sitting in your pelvis.

-• This is often the phase when women will rely heavily on their support system and may ask for pain medication.
+• This is often the phase when you will rely heavily on your support system and may ask for pain medication.
+Your support person(s) will have to increase their supportive comfort measures.
+Remember to use your code word if you are suffering.

 3. Transition Phase